Camel-light/LearningPortfolio/README.md

-# LearningPortfolio
+# Learning Portfolio
- LearningPortfolio of personal projects for the course
+Learning portfolio of personal projects for the ML course.